koyumi0601/koyumi0601.github.io/_posts/ImageSignalProcessing/2023-09-11-ComputerVision-ATripDownTheGraphicsPipleLine_Ch05.md

 ---
 layout: single
 title: "A Trip Down The Graphics PipleLine, Chapter 05.
-How to Write a Paper for AIGGRAPH"
+How to Write a Paper for SIGGRAPH"
 categories: imagesignalprocessing
 tags: [Image Signal Processing, A Trip Down The Graphics PipleLine]
 toc: true